TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

 ## 11) Code: `app/index.tsx` (Redirect at Launch)

-Just a home screen that redirects based on `user` status.
+Simple home screen that redirects based on whether the user is logged in.

 ```tsx
 // app/index.tsx